 When the issue of GALs came before a public hearing in 2014 a large number of people arrived to testify and prompted the passage of a bill which required new requirements and procedures for the appointment of GALs.
 However, affected parents didn’t feel the bill did enough.

 In an effort to address these issues, the judicial branch created the “Family Re-engineering Committee” which in turn created the GAL Subcommittee.
 However, the existence of these committees was not made public until December of 2015, when the GAL Subcommittee posted a draft report online to garner public comment.
 “At that point, other citizens with an interest in family law reform and I realized that the two committees existed and had been meeting in secret,” Sargent said .

-Peter Szymonik, an attorney and advocate for family court reforms who testified in the 2014 public hearing, says the biggest problem with the draft report was that it maintained the status quo.
+Peter Szymonik, an advocate for family court reforms who testified in the 2014 public hearing, says the biggest problem with the draft report was that it maintained the status quo.
 “They invited attorneys to work with them but not the public and they ignored all our recommendations.”

 The GALs and AMCs are paid by for by the parents in the custody hearings based on a sliding scale of the parents’ income.
 Parents with a combined gross income between $39,000 and $50,000, for instance, are charged between $75 and $100 per hour and rises to $225 per hour for parents whose income approaches $100,000.
 However, the scale doesn’t apply to families whose income is higher than $100,000 at which point the charges can range from $300 - $500 per hour, according to figures compiled by Szymonik and submitted for review in his 2014 testimony.